 Withdrawal From Courses.
-A student may withdraw from a course and receive a grade of WD (withdrawn) until 50 percent of the course has elapsed (e.g. through the fourth class of an eight-week session).
+A student may withdraw from a course and receive a grade of WD (withdrawn) until 50 percent of the course has elapsed (e.g. through the third class of a six-week session).
 WD does not influence the grade point average.
 Withdrawals after the deadline will result in a grade of F.